Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 GRANT

-GRANT SELECT ON ALL TABLES in SCHEMA public to linode_replicator;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO REPL_USER;

-The newly created user (for example: linode_replicator) will be referenced by the Linode Managed Database when creating the subscription.
+The newly created user is referenced by the Linode Managed Database when creating the subscription in Logical Replication to a Linode Managed PostgreSQL Database.

 Create a Publication

-CREATE PUBLICATION my_publication FOR TABLE customers, products, orders;
+CREATE PUBLICATION PUBLICATION_NAME FOR TABLE customers, products, orders;

-Alternatively, you can create a publication for all current and future tables in the database:
+You can also create a publication for all tables in the database:

 SELECT * FROM pg_publication_tables;